paride11/paride11/README.md

 🚀 Here I upload and share projects I find interesting!

-📫 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/paride-lauretti-a68036291) or check my [personal site](https://paridelauretti.notion.site/Hi-there-2baa137de74080b7b149dd2f342a1e02).
+📫 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/paride-lauretti-a68036291).

 ❗ Naming convention: `DDMMYY_repo-name` where the date is the date first created.